The Voice of the Anti-Imperialist Movement from

 You’ll also see in the list of censorship the occasional overturned decision.
 This is due to the persistence of our comrades inside as well as our volunteers on the outside who appeal as much of the unreasonable censorship as they can.
 This is one of many tasks that we could use your help with.

 Prison and jail systems across the country continue to move to digitize letters to read on tablets, and restrict books from more and more sources, under the guise of fighting drugs.
-While drugs have not decreased, our problems getting mail to prisoners has increased, as you’ll read in the series of articles we’ll be publishing this week.
+While drugs have not decreased, our problems getting mail to prisoners have increased, as you’ll read in the series of articles we’ll be publishing this week.

 chain